Proposed amendments to the NSW Security of Payment Act29 August 2018

 - establish a minimum monthly entitlement to claim a progress payment (other than for milestone payments) to remove industry confusion about the definition of a “reference date” and to simplify the entitlement for progress payments to promote greater cash flow

 - establish an entitlement to a final progress payment after termination to prevent the practice of terminating contracts before a reference date to prevent a final claim

-- shorten payment due dates from 15 to 10 business days for progress payments made by a principal and from 30 to 20 business days for progress payments made by a head contractor
+- shorten payment due dates from 15 to 10 business days for progress payments made to a head contractor and from 30 to 20 business days for progress payments made to a subcontractor

 - re-insert the requirement for an endorsement that a payment claim is made under the Act to ensure it is clear that the Act applies to the claim